yan03515/Master-Project/README.md

 ### Observed Issues

 - **Rotation and orientation ambiguity**
   In `rotation_01`, localization becomes less stable under large orientation changes.
-BEV scenes with similar geometric structures can produce high feature similarity even when their orientations differ, leading to incorrect anchor retrieval and degraded pose estimation.
+BEV scenes with similar geometric structures may produce high feature similarity even when their orientations differ, leading to incorrect anchor retrieval and degraded pose estimation.
 - **Long-distance retrieval outliers**
   In `street_04`, most frames achieve accurate localization, but a small number of queries are matched to geometrically similar anchors located far from the correct position.
 These outliers significantly increase the overall translation RMSE despite the low median localization error.